arsalanyavari/ap-project/README.md

-  if you want to have your personal boss, employee and client specifications put your data instead of the but right in json format the we've been written
+  if you want to have your personal boss, employee and client specifications put your data instead of them (our files) but right in json format that we've been written

   have a nice time :-*